CuongLam1206/TEST_PRODUCT/README.md

 ## 💻 Usage

-1. Setup Model Files

-- Create a folder named weights inside the folder: E:\TEST_PRODUCT\backend\shared
-- Download the model file from this Google Drive link: https://drive.google.com/file/d/1xrItYfDMEhbO3C2FTOrXF6e0nVHQleLc/view?usp=drive_link

-2. Once the application is running:
+Once the application is running:

-- Access the frontend at: http://localhost:8080
+1. Access the frontend at: http://localhost:8080
-- The backend API is available at: http://localhost:8000
+2. The backend API is available at: http://localhost:8000